Melania’s Yellow J. Mendel Gown Exudes High Fashion As She Heads To Gala At Blenheim Palace With Trump

 Melania arrived at a black-tie gala at Blenheim Palace in a glamorous soft-yellow $6,600 J. Mendel dress, looking chic in the high-fashion outfit for the important night.
 The off-the-shoulder dress has pleated sleeves and flowing chiffon that cascades down to the ground.
 Along with the dress, Melania wore silk pumps by Manolo Blahnik, and wore her hair down in a simple blowout, detailed the Daily Mail.

 Some even likened Melania to Belle from Beauty and the Beast, which would make Trump the “Beast,” — a fitting statement for those who disagree with Trump’s presidency.
-The J. Mendel dress is fitting for any formal event, even including a Hollywood award ceremony, hinted The Telegraph.
+The J. Mendel dress is fitting for any formal event, even including a Hollywood award ceremony, hinted the Telegraph.
 Trump wore a simple black tux and a black bow tie for the event.

 Melania and Trump arrived by helicopter and a presidential limousine.
 From there, the British prime minister greeted them as they all watched a performance by the British military marching band and a bagpiper playing “Amazing Grace.”
 Meanwhile, protesters showed up along the path to the palace.